rtomrud/trie-mapping/README.md

 // }
 ```

-This getter exposes the inner state of the trie, so that some advanced use cases are possible, such as:
+It exposes the inner state of the trie for use cases such as:

-- Serializing a trie as JSON in a more compact way, and quickly, than with [`entries()`](#entries)
+- Finding all entries prefixed with a given prefix ([see example](./bench/time/trie-prefixed-with.js))
-- Efficiently initializing a new trie by passing a trie's root node to the [`trieMapping()`](#triemappingelements) factory function
+- Implementing fuzzy string searching, e.g., with [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)
-- Creating a new trie from a subtree of another trie
+- Serializing a trie as JSON more compactly and quickly than with [`entries()`](#entries)
-- Composing a new trie by merging other tries
+- Efficiently initializing a new trie by passing a trie node to the [`trieMapping()`](#triemappingelements) factory function

 ### `size`